The key idea of a std::atomic_thread_fence is, to establish synchronisation and ordering constraints between threads without an atomic operation.

 But what's about memory barriers?.
 In case you place memory barriers between two operations like LoadLoad, LoadStore, StoreLoad or StoreStore, you have the guarantee, that specific LoadLoad, LoadStore, StoreLoad or StoreStore operations can not be reordered.
 The risk of reordering is always given if non-atomics or atomics with relaxed semantic are used.

 Typically, three kinds of memory barriers are used.
-They are called full fence, acquire fence and release fence.
+They are called a full fence, acquire fence and release fence.
 Only in order to remind you.
 Acquire is a load, release is a store operation.
 So, what's happening if I place one of the three memory barriers between the four combinations of load and store operations?

 - Full fence: A full fence std::atomic_thread_fence() between two arbitrary operations prevents the reordering of these operations.
 But that guarantee will not hold for StoreLoad operations.
 They can be reordered.